(kla' dri been)

 WHY is this medicine prescribed?

 Cladribine is used to treat hairy cell leukemia (cancer of a certain type of white blood cell).
 Cladribine is in a class of medications known as purine analogs.
-It works by works by stopping or slowing the growth of cancer cells.
+It works by stopping or slowing the growth of cancer cells.

 HOW should this medicine be used?